lgramatikov/Adafruit_ILI9340/README.md

-Adafruit_ILI9340 port for Spark Core
+[Work in progress] Adafruit_ILI9340 port for Spark Core
 ================

 This is a port of Adafruit_ILI9340 library compatible with Spark Core devices.